breez/lightninglib/README.md

 }
 ```

-Then run
+Then run:
 ```
 gomobile bind -target=android -tags="android" -o lightningmobile.aar lightningmobile
 ```
-You can now use the aar file in your android application.
+You can now use the aar file in your android app.

 In https://github.com/golang/go/wiki/Mobile you'll find more informations about using go in mobile apps.